 Do not wear tight clothing on your legs or around your waist.
 If your clothes leave a mark in your skin, they are too tight.

 Do not smoke.
 If you do, ask your doctor for help quitting.

-Drink at least 6 - 8 cups of liquid a day, if your doctor says it is okay.
+Drink at least 6 to 8 cups of liquid a day, if your doctor says it is OK.